-While SCO and DAO personnel can provide general assessments, the service component commands play a central role assessing current capabilities.
-The Services have technical expertise and resources to provide detailed assessments of PN capability.
-During the planning process, a significant effort should be made to understand the operational environment, to include PN forces, but this usually takes a more academic look focusing on open sources and intelligence information.
-During these assessments, service component commands should apply detailed standards evolved from their own operations (while recognizing varying tactics, techniques, and procedures) to conduct a detailed onthe-ground evaluation of each capability.
-The delta between required capabilities and those present in the PN forces are the "gaps."
+While SCO and DAO personnel can provide general assessments, the service component commands play a central role in assessing current capabilities.
+The services have technical expertise and resources to provide detailed assessments of IP capability.
+During the planning process, a significant effort should be made to understand the operational environment, to include IP forces, rather than an academic look focusing on open sources and intelligence information.
+During these assessments, service component commands should apply detailed standards evolved from their own operations (while recognizing varying tactics, techniques, and procedures) to conduct a detailed on-the-ground evaluation of each capability.
+The delta between required capabilities and those present in the IP forces are the "gaps."

 While assessments are often central to wise investment, the country-level planner needs to keep the scale of effort and priority of a particular country relative to the CCP in mind.
-First, it is common that U.S. forces apply U.S. standards (i.e., mirror-image) against the PN operations.
-Planners and SCOs must carefully determine the extent of the desired assistance in order to limit excessive resource expenditures.
+First, it is common that U.S. forces apply U.S. standards (i.e., mirror-image) against the IP operations.
+Planners and SCOs must carefully determine the extent of the desired assistance to limit excessive resource expenditures.
 The needs, as determined in previous steps, drive the assessments.
 All operations by U.S. forces are expensive, to include assessments, and these assessments will usually consume the same program funds as the eventual assistance.
-Additionally, if the program is small, the planner must be wary of raising expectations of the PN too high, as if the USG was promising to address all the gaps.
+Additionally, if the program is small, the planner must be wary of raising expectations of the IP too high, as if the USG was promising to address all the gaps.
 Lastly, assessments can wear on the patience of those being assessed; who likes inspections?
 If the scale of the overall effort is modest, it may not be cost effective or wise to conduct detailed, service-specific assessments.
 Perhaps, in these smaller cases, if the expertise exists in-country, the assessment could be left to the SCO and attachés resident in-country.